Instructions While Wearing Braces from our San Jose Orthodontist

 What to do for Braces Emergencies

 Below is additional information on how to handle irritation and discomfort.
-You can also watch some INSTRUCTION VIDEOS for resourceful information.

 Teeth tenderness can occur for about 4-5 days after the initial placement of the orthodontic appliances and also after each adjustment.
 This discomfort is similar to the feeling of a headache.
 Discomfort can be relieved by over-the-counter pain relievers such as Tylenol, Advil, or Ibuprofen.
 Please follow the dosage recommended on the bottle.
 A warm washcloth can be placed over the jaw to relieve discomfort.